tomwhartung/jmws_accoutrements/doc/drupal/upgrading/upgrading-d8-8.1.7_to_8.2.2.md

 ##### 3.2.2.2 Checking the `sites/default/default.services.yml` and `services.yml` files

-Ensure that these files match, except for the changes we have made to them:
+Ensure that these files match, except for the changes ("CusTOMizations") we have made to them:

 ```
 gothh